moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 This is a stateless session bean with a "no-interface" view.

-It has a single method: <em>sayHello</em>.
-Kotlin can infer the return type here from the expression: an ordinary <em>String</em>.
-Also note how Kotlin offers string interpolation - the <em>caller</em> parameter is seamlessly used in the message: No <em>String.format("Hello, %s", caller)</em> necessary anymore.
+It has a single method: `sayHello`.
+Kotlin can infer the return type here from the expression: an ordinary `String`.
+Also note how Kotlin offers string interpolation - the `caller` parameter is seamlessly used in the message: No `String.format("Hello, %s", caller)` necessary anymore.

 Are you wondering about the weird method syntax?
 It looks like a variable assignment perhaps?
 Well, in Kotlin, a method (or function) may or may not have a body.
-If it doesn't have a body, then you use the "=" character and specify the <em>return</em> value directly.
+If it doesn't have a body, then you use the "=" character and specify the `return` value directly.
 If you do provide a body...then it will look much like traditional Java code.

 No semicolons 🙂.